Savings. I'm terrible at saving.

 The "I can touch" fund

 This is for things you know are going to happen, but just not every month.
-Gifts, travel, beauty or hair appointments, those kind of things.
+Gifts, travel, beauty or hair appointments, for example.
 Figure out what’s coming up and put some money away to pay for them.
 Then when they do come up, you don’t have to bust your monthly budget to pay for them.
 The money is already there, waiting.
 You can put your money in a savings account, or even envelopes.
 Whatever is easiest for you.
 Just make sure not to combine your "I can touch" fund with your “emergency fund” because that's the "do not touch" money.

-"I know what I want, I just need to pay for it" fund.
+"I know what I want, I just need to pay for it" fund

 This kind of savings is for a specific goal or purchase.
 Things like a car, travel or a wedding.
 These are not really part of your living expenses.
 They are something you would like to have.
 So this savings is designed to help you get them.
 Save now for a specific future purchase later.
 Just estimate how much your purchases will cost, then put away a little bit of money over time until you reach your goal.